bruceravel/demeter/documentation/Athena/process/sa.rst

    Booth algorithm.

-After selecting an algorithm, you can use the other controls to enter the incident and outgoing angles in degree and the thickness of the sample in microns.
+After selecting an algorithm, you can use the other controls to enter the incident and outgoing angles in degree, the thickness of the sample in microns, and the density as specific gravity.
 All algorithms require that you specify the formula of the sample with stoichiometries in atomic percent.

 These two data groups were measured from the same thin copper foil, one in transmission and the other in fluorescence.
 These data were provided